The European Semester: June / July

 In June, the Council of the EU in its different formations such as Employment, Social Policy, Health and Consumer Affairs Council (EPSCO) and advisory bodies such as the Economic Policy Committee (EPC), the Employment Committee (EMCO), and the Social Protection Committee (SPC) discusses and debates the draft of the country-specific recommendations, which are in turn discussed and endorsed by the European Council.

-Finally, in July, the Council formally adopts the country-specific recommendations, and the member states are supposed to take these recommendations into account in their national decision-making and in the next year’s national budget.
+Finally, in July, the Council formally adopts the country-specific recommendations, and the member states are supposed to take these recommendations into account in their national decision-making and in the next year's national budget.
+All CSRs adopted in the context of the European Semester since 2011 are registered in the CSR database, which is the main tool for recording and monitoring each member state's annual progress with the implementation of CSRs.

 The 2022 European Semester and Recovery and Resilience Facility

-In response to the Covid-19 crisis, the EU adapted its socio-economic governance and decided to provide financial support to all member states in order to help them recover.
+In response to the COVID-19 crisis, the EU adapted its socio-economic governance and decided to provide financial support to all member states in order to help them recover.
 In that context, as a key tool of the NextGenerationEU Plan, the Recovery and Resilience Facility emerged as a financial support for member states through loans and grants.

 The European Council decided to use some of the existing EU macro-economic instruments to facilitate the implementation and the management of the Recovery and Resilience Facility, notably the EU budget but also the European Semester.
 Consequently, the European Semester became “the main institutional vehicle” for the Recovery and Resilience Facility, and they now encompass each other.

 The Recovery and Resilience Facility requires from the member states, for the use of the financial support, plans and strategies with reforms and public investment projects.
-The main European Semester’s tools used to integrate the Recovery and Resilience Facility are the Country Specific Recommendations and the National Reforms Programmes, facilitating the elaboration of plans in order to assess the reform trajectories.
+The main European Semester's tools used to integrate the Recovery and Resilience Facility are the Country Specific Recommendations and the National Reforms Programmes, facilitating the elaboration of plans in order to assess the reform trajectories.
 In addition, the European Semester timeline will be used to facilitate the exchange of information among the different actors along the process.

 Although the use of the European Semester as the tool for the Covid-crisis Recovery plan faces criticism, it is also seen as an opportunity for the European Semester to become more effective, as this process makes the soft governance dimension of the European Semester harder.

 In sum, in 2022, the European Semester is to provide its economic and employment policy scope while adapting to the Recovery and Resilience Facility.

-With the EU’s strategy of competitive sustainability, further shifting of economic policy coordination has taken place in line with COVID-19 crisis challenges.
+With the EU's strategy of competitive sustainability, further shifting of economic policy coordination has taken place in line with COVID-19 crisis challenges.
 This shift was confirmed by the Annual Sustainable Growth Survey, at the beginning of the 2021-2022 cycle.

 The Commission classified the four main dimensions of the 2022 European Semester, integrating the Recovery and Resilience Facility: